The Trinity Challenge on Community Access to Effective Antibiotics

 The Trinity Challenge Judges

-An independent panel of specialist judges representing a diverse set of expertise is responsible for reviewing applications and selecting Finalists and Winners.
+An independent panel of specialist judges representing a diverse set of expertise were responsible for reviewing applications and selecting Finalists and Winners.

 Chair